 Yosemite Travel Resources

 If you want to make the most of your trip to Yosemite we recommend getting yourself a guide book.
 We have a Lonely Planet guide for every state and national park we visit and find they are the most helpful.
 Also, if you plan to hike you should consider getting a hiking trail guide to the area as the park does not provide enough information on the trails at Yosemite.
-See our top picks below.
+See our top pick below.

 Exploring America from the road.
 Discovering unimaginable natural beauty and fun vibrant cities.
 Read more